mrtejesh-tm/wdio-json-html-reporter/README.md

 # WDIO JSON HTML REPORTER

-This is a custom WebDriverIO reporter that generates detailed JSON reports during test execution and provides an HTML report generator to visualize your test results.
+This is a custom WebDriverIO reporter that generates detailed JSON reports during test execution and provides a portable HTML report generator to visualize your test results.
 It logs timestamps, execution metadata, and can capture screenshots on demand.
 The package follows the WebDriverIO convention for reporters and is published as an npm package under the name `wdio-json-html-reporter`.

 ## Table of Contents